Ad-invariant metrics on nonnice nilpotent Lie algebras: Constructions in higher dimensions

 \end{lemma} \begin{proof} We first prove that $D$ is a derivation of $\g$.
 Observe that $\im D$ is orthogonal to $\iota(\mh')\subset\ker D$ inside $\mg$.
 Because of~\ref{item:D1}, this implies $\im D\subset \iota(\mz(\mh))\oplus \iota(\mh)^\perp$; however, by hypothesis and~\ref{item:D4}, we have $\im D\subset \g''=\iota(\mh'')\subset\iota(\mh)$, which gives $\im D\subset \iota(\mz(\mh))$.
 By assumption $\mz(\mh)\subset\mh'$, then~\ref{item:D2} and~\ref{item:D3} imply that any element of $\iota(\mz(\mh))$ commutes with $\mg$, so

 Since $D$ is skew-symmetric, it vanishes on $\mg'$, which is the orthogonal $\mz(\mg)$; finally note that any linear map $D\colon\mg\to\mg$ such that $D|_{\mg'}=0$ and $\im D\subset \mz(\mg)$ is a derivation of $(\mg,g)$.
-In particular, the single extension $(\mk,k)$ of $\mg$ by $D$ is well defined, with $\mk=\mg\oplus\Span{ U}$.
+In particular, the single extension $(\mk,k)$ of $\mg$ by $D$ is well defined, with $\mk=\mg\oplus\Span{U}$.

 Moreover, $\im D$ is contained in $\mg''$, hence in $\g'$; since $D$ is skew-symmetric, it vanishes on $\mz(\mg)$, the orthogonal of $\mg'$.
-Therefore, $D$ satisfies the conditions of the last part of Lemma~\ref{lemma:single}, so we get~\eqref{eqn:singleexteq} as a consequence of~\eqref{eqn:singleexteq2}.
+Therefore, $D$ satisfies the conditions of the last part of Proposition~\ref{prop:single}, so we get~\eqref{eqn:singleexteq} as a consequence of~\eqref{eqn:singleexteq2}.

 To show that $\iota\colon \mh\to\mk$ is a mirage of $(\mh,h)$ in $(\mk,k)$, note that~\ref{item:D1} holds by construction of the single extension and the fact that $\iota\colon \mh\to\mg$ is a mirage.
 Moreover, \ref{item:D2} and~\ref{item:D3} follow from the fact that $D$ is zero on $\iota(\mh')$, and by~\eqref{eqn:singleexteq} we have